joh-sch/locky.film-Update-Notes/2024/03-MAR/03-22-2024/index.md

 Laurel images can now be placed on top of the video project preview elements.
 They are displayed in the preview video overlay, togehter with the project artist and title (fade in when the mouse enters a video project element).
-Each laurel is displayed for 3 seconds after which it fades out
+Each laurel is displayed for 3 seconds after which it fades out.

 <video
   src     ="https://github.com/joh-sch/locky.film-Update-Notes/assets/39758027/dc373d1d-dd43-49b5-854f-14512079a378"